j0nathan-ll0yd/aws-cloudformation-media-downloader/README.md

 ```

-## PRODUCTION TODO
+## PRODUCTION TODOS

+* Extract types from aws-sdk for handleAuthorization response
-* TODO: Fix coverage reports so they only reflect typescript
+* Fix coverage reports so they only reflect typescript
 * Upgrade to Node.js 10.x (whatever is supported by AWS)
 * Revise filenames to be YYYYMMDD-[{$author}], with description in body
 * Support push notifications